Meirdrarel/galcin/README.md

 - MPFIT: Which uses the Levenberg-Marquardt technique to solve the least-squares problem.

-- PyMultiNest : use a Nested Sampling Monte Carlo library
+- PyMultiNest : use a Nested Sampling Monte Carlo library and bayesian statistics.

-##Installation
+## Installation

 The program need PyMultiNest installed, please refer<a href="https://johannesbuchner.github.io/PyMultiNest/"> here</a>for
 its installation guide.